 THE IMPORTANCE OF BURIAL INSURANCE

 Have you ever thought what would happen if you die with no life insurance and your family doesn’t have the means to bury you?
 Pitiful isn’t it?
-Having made no preparation for your demise will likely make it harder on your family.
+Having made no preparation for your demise will likely make it harder for your family.

 The funeral cost run between $3,000 and $25,000 – is that something you want your family to pay for?
 If you die without life insurance, your family is going to have to pay for it.

+How to pay for a funeral with life insurance?
 Life insurance is something you buy when you’re still alive but will benefit your family when you pass away.
 Life insurance will make sure your death and funeral don’t bury your family in debt.
 By taking out a life insurance policy, you are making provisions for the future, and your family would be grateful you took the time to do so.

 BENEFITS OF BURIAL INSURANCE